fulmanp/Learn-Swift-by-examples-beginner/README.md

-# Learn Swift by examples
+# Learn Swift by examples.
+Beginner level
 This is a repository about my book entitled: *[Learn Swift by examples](https://fulmanski.pl/books/pl/index.php)*

 ![Learn Swift by examples - book cover](cover.png)